 There are many other restaurants for the gluten free Lagos Portugal traveler… Below are some of our favorites!
 We went to all of these except for Ol Bastards, for reasons which I describe below.

 Pomo is an Italian style restaurant in Lagos old town.
-They have a couple places to eat in but are mainly a takeaway restaurant.
+They have a couple tables to eat in but are mainly a takeaway restaurant.
 You can mix and match various sauces with noodles and the good news is… they have gluten free pasta!
-Additionally, the staff has a good understanding of Celiac and cross contamination practices.
+Additionally, the staff has a good understanding of celiac and cross contact practices.

 Kisa Real Italian Food